containerd/nerdctl/docs/testing/tools.md

 environment.

-Using private is generally preferable to disabling parallelization, as doing the latter would slow down the run and won't have the same guarantees about the environment.
+Using private is generally preferable to disabling parallelization, as doing the latter would slow down the run and won't have the same isolation guarantees about the environment.

+## Utilities

+TBD